 WHO: Anne Tyler

-WHERE: The story is set mostly in Baltimore.
+WHERE: The story is set in Baltimore…of course.

 —Donna Seaman, in a starred review for BOOKLIST